hyyking/wswwiki/src/beginner/weapons.md

 - The grenades have a small blast radius, so players need to aim accurately to hit their target.
 - The grenade launcher has a slow rate of fire, which means players need to carefully time their shots.
 - The grenade launcher can also be used to rocket jump, which involves firing a grenade at the ground beneath the player's feet to propel themselves into the air.
-- It can be risky to use in close-quarters combat, as the grenades can cause self-damage
+- It can be risky to use in close-quarters combat, as the grenades can cause self-damage.

 ##  Rocket Launcher